As an Amazon Associate I earn from qualifying purchases

 7 If you have a tall bed you may need to get a sturdy step stool to help you get in and out.
 Or you might need to plan to use a different bed for a few weeks.

 9 If you live in a multilevel home, you may want to borrow or purchase a second assistive device (walker, cane, etc).
+Make sure it is in good shape, and always check the cane tips for wear.

 10 You will want to have nourishing food, and high fiber foods for post op recovery.
 Keep your immune system strong with healthy meals.
-Pain medications can slow your GI track down, so you should be prepared with food that will help you stay regular.
+Pain medications can slow your GI track down, so you should be prepared with food that will help you stay ‘regular.’

 Other posts you may like: